Street children: Turkey

-Of Turkey's 30,891 street children, 30,109 live in Istanbul, research conducted by the Turkish Prime Ministry's Human Rights Presidency (BİHB) has shown.
-Of the street children, 20 were identified in Ankara, and Turkey's third-largest city, İzmir, had none.
+Research conducted by the Turkish Prime Ministry's Human Rights Presidency (BİHB) indicated that of Turkey's 30,891 street children, 30,109 live in Istanbul, 20 were identified in Ankara, and Turkey's third-largest city, İzmir, had none.
 Kocaeli Province was reported to have 687 street children while Eskişehir has 47.
 The research also revealed that 41,000 children are forced to beg on the streets, more than half of whom are found in Istanbul.
 Other cities with high figures include Ankara (6,700), Diyarbakır (3,300), Mersin (637) and Van (640).

 Based on unofficial estimates, 88,000 children in Turkey live on the streets, and the country has the fourth-highest rate of underage substance abuse in the world.
 4 percent of all children in Turkey are subject to sexual abuse, with 70 percent of the victims being younger than 10.
 Contrary to popular belief, boys are subject to sexual abuse as frequently as girls.
 In reported cases of children subject to commercial sexual exploitation, 77 percent of the children came from broken homes.
 Twenty-three percent lived with their parents, but in those homes domestic violence was common.
 The biggest risk faced by children who run away and live on the street is sexual exploitation.
 Children kidnapped from southeastern provinces are forced into prostitution here.
 Today, it is impossible to say for certain how many children in Turkey are being subjected to commercial sexual exploitation, but many say official information is off by at least 85 percent.

+According to a study that sampled 54,928 students in Sanliurfa, Turkey, 7.5% of working children worked in the streets.
+21.0% of the children spent the night outside and 37.4 % were obliged to spend the night outside since they work.